hb9ssb/trx-control/README.md

 ## Background

-rig-control is the base layer of a larger software system to support contesting in "runner" and "search & pounce" mode where a monitor station can enter heard stations into a queue (querying rigd(8) for frequency an mode) and the "run & pounce" station can either select a running frequency and mode or select a station from the "stations heard" queue.
-By clicking or tapping on a running frequency or en antry from the "stations heard" queue, the transceiver will be tuned to that frequency using rigd(8).
+trx-control (pronounced as "transceiver control") is the base layer of a larger software system to support contesting in "runner" and "search & pounce" mode where a monitor station can enter heard stations into a queue (querying trxd(8) for frequency an mode) and the "run & pounce" station can either select a running frequency and mode or select a station from the "stations heard" queue.
+By clicking or tapping on a running frequency or en antry from the "stations heard" queue, the transceiver will be tuned to that frequency using trxd(8).

-Another client might be the contest logging software, which can query rigd(8) for the frequency and mode of the station that is currently being worked.
+Another client might be the contest logging software, which can query trxd(8) for the frequency and mode of the station that is currently being worked.

 ## Supported transceivers

-Initially, rig-control will support the following transceivers:
+Initially, trx-control will support the following transceivers:

 * Dummy transceiver for testing purposes
 * Yaesu FT-710